jamesdreiss/oscars-pool/README.md

 3. Have them make their picks by deleting the nominees who they think will lose
 4. That's it (i.e. instruct your pool to not otherwise alter the ballot; the `~` and `:` characters, for instance, are needed for parsing)

 Once you've received everyone's ballots, place them in `data/completed_ballots` and source `oscars.R`.
 If desired, alter the number of points per category in `winners.csv`.
 During the ceremony, update `winners.csv` with the winners in each category (exactly as they're named on the ballot) and the order that they're announced, and then call `Plot(df)` to create the standings plot.
-Feel free to test with the data included in `samples`

 Enjoy!